ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 1. How does anybody come up with a seemly arbitrary length of time?
 1. How does the group arrive at a consensus?

 The most straightforward way our team has arrived at a switch time is by considering the amount of work involved.
 If this is a feature epic or more nebulous piece of work with a loftier goal, our switch time will be set accordingly high.
 We have also used story points to decide on switch times.
-1 and 2 point stories haven't been considered for mobbing on our team, so it's a pretty easy 1:1 correlation of X story points to N minutes.
+1 and 2 point stories have not been considered for mobbing on our team, so it is a pretty easy 1:1 correlation of X story points to N minutes.

 The next factor our team uses for determining switch time is the number of people in the mob.
 A group of three or four developers will require each developer to drive more frequently than one of seven.
 Now, because our team tends to get easily distracted in general, we need to combat short attention spans while not changing drivers so frequently that it hinders the integrity of the solution.
 We want to find the right balance of switch time so we can keep the group motivated and engaged.